smck83/expurgate/README.md

 ### Exceed SPF Limits
 Expurgate resolves hostnames to IP address every X seconds and creates an RBLSDND configuration file.
 With only 1 INCLUDE: in your SPF record you never need to worry about exceeding the 10 lookup limit or the 255 character limit per line.

-# Test it out
-### An SPF pass checking 195.130.217.1 - [Test here](https://www.digwebinterface.com/?hostnames=1.217.130.195.mimecast.com._spf.xpg8.tk&type=TXT&ns=resolver&useresolver=8.8.4.4&nameservers=)

-Suppose an e-mail was sent using the ENVELOPE FROM: domain mimecast.com from the IP address 195.130.217.1 The recieving e-mail server will respond to the macro in you domains SPF record and interpret the below:

-    ${ir} - the sending servers IP address in reverse.
-So 195.130.217.1 will be 1.217.130.195
-    ${d} - the sending servers domain name (in ENVELOPE FROM: field) is mimecast.com

-    The request:
-    1.217.130.195.mimecast.com._spf.xpg8.tk
-    The response from expurgate:
-    1.217.130.195.mimecast.com._spf.xpg8.tk.
-300 IN	TXT "v=spf1 ip4:195.130.217.1 -all"

 # How to run it?
 There are two seperate services running.
  1. The resolver container is responsible for dynamically generating the rbldsnd config files